Collaborative and Participatory Governance

 This multi-year project examines the transition from collaborative planning to implementation and monitoring across landscape teams participating in the Collaborative Forest Landscape Restoration Program (CFLRP).
 CFLRP was created in 2009 to promote collaborative ecological restoration projects on a landscape scale.
 The research has followed the first ten cases over several years exploring questions of accountability, legitimacy, collaborative structures and decision-making processes, adaptive management and histories of collaboration and conflict to examine how groups are navigating the transition from planning to implementation.
 This work is funded by the US Forest Service Northern Research Station, The Nature Conservancy.

-Building Community Disaster Resilience to Weather Hazards
+Building Community Capacity for Disaster Resilience to Weather Hazards

 PI: Tisha Holmes